AEA and web frameworks

 Comparison to AEA framework¶

 The AEA framework is based on asynchronous messaging and other agent-oriented development assumptions.
 Hence, there is not a direct 1-1 relationship between MVC based architectures and the AEA framework.
 Nevertheless, there are some parallels which can help a developer familiar with MVC make progress in the AEA framework in particular, the development of

 Handler: receives messages for the protocol it is registered against and is supposed to handle these messages.
 They are the reactive parts of a skill and can be thought of as similar to the

 Controllerin MVC.
 They can also send new messages.

 Behaviour: a behaviour encapsulates pro-active components of the agent.
 Since web apps do not have any goals or intentions they do not pro-actively pursue an objective.
 Therefore, there is no equivalent concept in MVC.
 Behaviours can but do not have to send messages.

 Task: are meant to deal with long running executions and can be thought of as the equivalent of background tasks in traditional web apps.

 Model: they implement business logic and data representation, and as such, they are similar to the

 View concept is probably best compared to the

 Message of a given

 Protocol in the AEA framework.
-Whilst views represent information to the client, messages represent information sent to other agents and services.
+Whilst views represent information to the client, messages represent information sent to other agents, other agent components and services.